Mail Processing Equipment Service Provider Licensees

 This document provides information on licenses and supporting documents for Mail Processing Equipment for NCOALink®.

-This document defines the licensee performance requirements for NCOALink® data Mail Processing Equipment.
+This document defines the licensee performance requirements for NCOALink® Data User Mail Processing Equipment.

 This document defines software and hardware performance requirements for NCOALink® Mail Processing Equipment.